To get screened for/to diagnose infectious mononucleosis (glandular fever).

 The Monospot test is requested if your doctor suspects that you have infectious mononucleosis, which causes fever, headache, swollen glands, tiredness, and malaise.
 Your healthcare professional may detect that you have an enlarged spleen or liver.

 The test will not be positive until you have been infected for about two weeks.
-Other tests may need to be requested if the heterophil antibodies are negative, but your doctor still suspects mononucleosis as the cause of your symptoms.
+Other tests may need to be requested if the heterophile antibodies are negative (in particular if you are still within the first week of the disease), but your doctor still suspects mononucleosis as the cause of your symptoms.

 What does the test result mean?

 A negative test result means that a person may not have mononucleosis or that it is too early in the illness to detect the antibodies.
 The test may need to be repeated if symptoms remain.
-Infants and young children do not make heterophil antibodies when infected with EBV, so more specific viral tests must be used to make the diagnosis.
+Infants and young children (in particular less than four years old of age) do not make heterophile antibodies when infected with EBV, so more specific viral tests must be used to make the diagnosis.

 Interpretation of Specific EBV Test results